naelstrof/slop/README.md

 * Supports simple arguments:
     * Change selection rectangle border size.
     * Select X display.
-    * Set padding size, even to negative padding sizes!
+    * Set padding size, even negative padding sizes!
     * Set click tolerance for if you have a shaky mouse.
     * Set the color of the selection rectangles to match your theme!
+    * Remove window decorations from selections.

 practical applications
 ----------------------